club-mate/howtos/calender_dates_scraping_to_ics_file.md

 $ chmod +x my_ics.sh
 $ ./my_ics.sh > my.ics
 ```
-### know you should have your my.ics file for importing it in your calendar app
+### know you should have your my.ics file for importing into in your calendar app